Photo: alexbach.de

 Social Impact & Valorization

-I actively engage in valorization and knowledge transfer as part of my work, ensuring that research findings are translated into practice and policy impact.
-I focus on bridging academia and real-world application through dissemination, stakeholder engagement, and strategic collaborations.
+I actively engage in valorization and knowledge transfer as part of my work, ensuring that research findings are effectively translated into practical applications and policy impact.
+I focus on bridging academia and real-world applications through dissemination, stakeholder engagement, and strategic collaborations.

 Ethnography in East and West Africa